DonalWall207/react-movie-Assignment/README.md

 + movies/toprated - Displays a list of top rated movies of all time
 + movies/now-playing - Displays a list of movies playing now in cinemas
 + actors/ - Displays a list of popular movie actors
-+ actors/:id - Displays a page with actor details
++ actors/:id - Displays a page with actor details and the movies they are in (filmogrophy)
 + users/signup - Displays a Signup page
 + users/login - Displays a Login Page